What Is a Personal Representative in Florida?

 2. Send notice.
 The personal representative must file a Notice to Creditors to alert potential creditors and send a service of Notice of Administration to all interested parties.

 3. Prepare an inventory of probate assets.
-The personal representative must identify and list the deceased’s assets and their value.
+The personal representative must gather and consolidate Decedent’s assets.
+The Personal representative will identify and list the deceased’s assets and their value.
 It may be necessary to get appraisals of real estate and personal property.

 4. Manage the probate assets.
 The personal representative manages the probate assets until they are distributed to the beneficiaries.
 Examples of probate property in Naples include bank accounts, personal property, business interests, and real estate.

-5. Pay outstanding bills.
+5. Pay outstanding bills and other expenses.
 Before distributing the inheritance to the beneficiaries, the personal representative must pay all valid creditor claims.
+They can also pay funeral and other administrative expenses on behalf of estate.

 6. Pay taxes.
-The personal representative must file a final individual income tax return (Form 1040) covering the period from the beginning of the year until the date of death.
+The personal representative must work with a CPA to prepare final income tax returns.
+They should file a final individual income tax return (Form 1040) covering the period from the beginning of the year until the date of death.
 They must also file a federal estate tax return (Form 706) if the estate is valued at over $12.92 million.

 How Can I Get Help To Do This Job?